-We are writing to you today to express our serious concerns about the bills and riders that have been introduced over the past few years in order to remove Endangered Species Act (ESA) protections from the Gray Wolf (Canis lupus) populations of Wyoming and the Western Great Lakes states.
+We are writing to you today to express our serious concerns about the legislation that has been introduced over the past few years to delist the Gray Wolf (Canis lupus) in either all or part of its listed range in the United States.

-We acknowledge that the Gray Wolf has made a significant recovery in Wyoming and the Western Great Lakes states.
+We acknowledge that the Gray Wolf has made a significant recovery in the Western Great Lakes and the Northern Rocky Mountains.
 However, it must be understood that there is much scientific debate on whether the species has recovered enough to be removed from the List of Endangered and Threatened Wildlife, and some scientists have expressed serious concerns over delisting at this time (ASM 2012; “Open Letter from Scientists” 2015).

-While it can be argued that these bills and riders are securing the usage of the best available science by restoring decisions made by the United States Fish and Wildlife Service (USFWS), it must be mentioned that the agency has not always used the best science in regards to decisions about the Gray Wolf (Bergstrom et al. 2009; NCEAS 2014).
+While it can be argued that the wolf delisting legislation are securing the usage of the best available science by restoring decisions made by the United States Fish and Wildlife Service (USFWS), it must be mentioned that the agency has not always used the best science in regards to decisions about the Gray Wolf (Bergstrom et al. 2009; NCEAS 2014).
 In 2014 the Federal Court found that the USFWS violated the ESA when it delisted Gray Wolf populations in Wyoming (Wheeler 2014) and the Western Great Lakes Distinct Population Segment (Kearn 2014).

 American Society of Mammalogists (ASM).
 2012.
 ASM position letter on Wyoming gray wolf delisting. <http://www.mammalsociety.org/uploads/committee_files/ASM%20USFWS%20wolf%20letter%20512.pdf>.